operator-framework/operator-sdk/website/content/en/docs/best-practices/pod-security-standards.md

 title: "Pod Security Standards"
 linkTitle: "Pod Security Standards"
 weight: 5
-description: This guide describes good practices for security standards for your Operators and Operands.
-Also, how to achieve the goal by configuring the Pod/Containers that will be installed by OLM.
+description: This guide describes best practices for security standards for Operators and Operands.
+This guide will also cover how to configure the Pods/Containers that will be created when your Operator is installed with OLM.
 ---

 ## Overview